kombiHQ/kombi/README.md

     <img src="data/ui/icons/kombi.png" with="256" height="256"/>
 </p>

-Kombi provides tasks which are used to wrap the execution of applications/libraries in a common generic interface focused in simplifying the process of defining specifications, dealing with file system operations, splitting the processing and, providing interoperability across different applications.
-Such as during image/video processing, ingesting files, versioning data, etc.
+Kombi wraps the execution of applications/libraries in a common generic interface focused in simplifying the process of defining options, dealing with file system operations, splitting the processing, providing interoperability across different applications (among other things).
+For instance during image/video processing, ingesting files, versioning data...

 You can use Kombi through declarative definitions that speed-up prototyping and simplify the maintainability by reducing the need for writing boilerplate code: